 Set the NVM_CMD.RELOAD_CMD bit to 1.
 This will start a reload of the shadow registers from OTP.
 When the reload operation completes the NVM_STATUS.RELOAD_DONE bit will go high.

 Clear the NVM_CMD.RELOAD_CMD bit to 0.
-This handshake permits the NVM state machine to return to the IDLE state, where is can then recognized subsequent OTP access commands.
+This handshake permits the NVM state machine to return to the IDLE state, where it can then recognize subsequent OTP access commands.

-The NVM_STATUS register provide feedback on the completed reload operation.
+The NVM_STATUS register provides feedback on the completed reload operation.

 The NVM_STATUS.LOAD_ERR bit indicates if the reload operation was successful.